Back to Blog

 Getting to Rock City: Complete Transport Guide

-Navigating your way to Rock City for The Lemonheads' electrifying performance is straightforward, thanks to Nottingham's excellent transport links.
+Navigating your way to Rock City in Nottingham is straightforward, with a wealth of transport options available.

 Food, Drink & Local Recommendations

-Before you get lost in the melodic melancholy and indie charm of The Lemonheads, Nottingham offers a fantastic array of options to fuel up and soak in the pre-gig atmosphere.
+Before you immerse yourself in the sonic brilliance of The Lemonheads, Nottingham offers a fantastic array of culinary and libationary choices to fuel your evening.

 Nearby Restaurants & Pubs: